MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

 ### STEP 2: Create a Public Subnet to host the Bastion server

-Once the SDDC is up and running, we will need a public compute instance in the same VCN, as the SDDC, to act as the bastion host.
+We will now create a public subnet in the same VCN, as the SDDC, to host a Bastion server.
+Once the SDDC is up and running, we will need this jump server to access the SDDC.

--  We will now create a public subnet to host the bastion server.
-Go to the navigation menu.
+-  Go to the navigation menu.
 Under **Core Infrastructure**, choose **Networking** and then **Virtual Cloud Networks**.

     ![](./images/Lab100/100_11_0.png " ")